 Branding is about your whole organization, from the way you answer the phones, to the attitudes of your CSRs.
 It’s about a culture, things that are out of the control of the marketing department.
 Yes, marketing can control the look and feel of promotional materials, but once we’ve hooked a prospect, what happens when they contact the company and actually talk to a human being?

-Heidi Cohen, in a recent post, Why Brands Matter (And Size Doesn’t) highlights several attributes we can all use to help in our long-term objectives.
+Heidi Cohen, in her post, Why Brands Matter (And Size Doesn’t), highlights several attributes we can all use to help in our long-term objectives.

 Here are some highlights: